Yperidis/RecyclingGame/Readme.md

 * JSON 2.0.9

 ## Otree Installation
-The code can be installed via [pip](https://pypi.org/project/pip/) as per the instruction in the Otree page (`pip install otree`).
+The code can be installed via [pip](https://pypi.org/project/pip/) as per the instructions in the Otree page (`pip install otree`).

 ## Run Locally